OpenAI vs Cohere: GPT-5.6 vs Command A (2026)

 Frequently asked questions

 Yes.
 VerticalAPI exposes a single OpenAI-compatible endpoint at https://api.verticalapi.com/v1.
-Change the model parameter (for example, gpt-4o or command-r-plus) and the matching X-Provider-Key header.
-There is no markup on tokens; you pay OpenAI and Cohere directly with your own API keys (BYOK).
+Change the model parameter and pass your own OpenAI or Cohere key with the X-Provider-Key header.
+No markup on tokens.

 Limitations of this comparison